Greek Chicken Meatballs with Lemon Orzo (Citrus Bliss)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Chicken Meatballs with Lemon Orzo?
-Overmixing the meatball ingredients can lead to dense meatballs.
-Mix just until combined for the best texture.
+What’s the most common mistake people make when preparing Greek Chicken Meatballs?
+Over-mixing the meatball ingredients, leading to a dense texture.

-Can I use another type of meat?
-Yes, ground turkey or lamb can be used as alternatives to chicken, each offering a unique flavor profile.
+Can I substitute another type of meat?
+Yes, ground turkey or beef can be used, but adjust cooking times as needed.

-How should leftovers be stored?
+How do I store leftovers?
 Store in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stovetop or in the microwave.

 Serving and Presentation Guide